Get to know professors and students while you attend class, explore campus and learn about Colby-Sawyer's business administration program.

 Complete an Inquiry Form

 Read about requirements and offerings in the Course Catalog.

 Business touches upon nearly every aspect of modern society.
 From retail to research, advising to analysis, consulting to compliance, a career in business is more than power suits, watercoolers and briefcases — it's a world of infinite possibility where you're the CEO of your future.

 Your academic and career success is directly related to your experience at Colby-Sawyer.
 That’s why the college is committed to maintaining the highest level of student learning outcomes.
-In addition to continuous self-assessments, the Business Administration Department is approved by the Accreditation Council for Business School and Programs, ensuring that Colby-Sawyer’s programs provide you with the skills employers want.
+In addition to continuous self-assessments, the program is approved by the Accreditation Council for Business School and Programs, ensuring that Colby-Sawyer can provide you with the skills employers want.

 Each year, along with managing an investment fund valued at more than $400,000, the Investment Management Club travels to influential financial institutions in New York City including NASDAQ for the opening bell, the New York Stock Exchange and the Federal Reserve Bank.
 There’s time to take in the sights and enjoy the city, too.